saasbook/rottenpotatoes-rails-intro/README.md

 environment](https://github.com/saasbook/courseware/wiki/Setting-up-Cloud9)
 for the course.

-0. Fork this repository to your own GitHub account, using the "Fork" button in the upper right corner of this page.
-It's fine to make the forked copy public.

-0. In your Cloud9 terminal, type the following command to clone your copy of the repository to your development workspace:
+0. In your Cloud9 terminal, type the following command to clone the repository to your development workspace:

-`git clone git@github.com:YourGithubUsername/rottenpotatoes-rails-intro.git`
+`git clone git@github.com:saasbook/rottenpotatoes-rails-intro.git`

 0. Then `cd rottenpotatoes-rails-intro` to change to the app's directory.